 Oatmeal is a tried and true breakfast option, but sometimes we just don’t have time to heat up the stovetop and make them on the hob, so overnight oatmeal is a great alternative.
-The flavour combinations for overnight oatmeal are endless; you can truly add any mixture of fruits and spices to add flavour to your morning oats, but nothing quite goes together like peanut butter and jam, so this PB & J Overnight Oatmeal brings you the best of both worlds.
+The flavour combinations for overnight oatmeal are endless; you can truly add any mixture of fruits and spices to add flavour to your morning oats, but nothing quite goes together like peanut butter and jam, so this peanut butter and jelly overnight oatmeal brings you the best of both worlds.

 Overnight oatmeal is just as simple as it sounds; you merely need to combine the ingredients the night before, and the hard work is done overnight while you sleep!
-Similar to a cold cereal, overnight the oats soften in their liquid and turn into a porridge that you can eat cold or warm-up.
-There are many different types of oats, however for this particular recipe rolled oats or quick cooking oats work best.
+Similar to a bowl of cold cereal, overnight the oats soften in their liquid and turn into a porridge that you can eat cold or warmed up.
+There are many different types of oats, however, for this particular recipe rolled oats or quick-cooking oats work best.

-This PB & J Overnight Oatmeal recipe is the perfect grab-and-go breakfast for a warm summer day, especially because there is no cooking required.
+This peanut butter and jelly overnight oatmeal recipe is the perfect grab-and-go breakfast for a warm summer day, especially because there is no cooking required.